thijsDieperink/strad-md-infra/README.md

 ## More advanced workflows | minmax w intermediate results
 1. For this example we are going to write a workflow that calculates the min or max function from a list of numbers
-2. First, we will create and push a new package:
+2. First, we will create, push and test a new package:
    - Create package files:
      - Open the [controlVM] and make sure you are in the */strad-md-infra/brane* folder
      - Create a folder for your new package | `mkdir average`